Industrial Technology (INDT)

 INDT 332 Introduction to Analog and Digital Electronics (3 credits)

 Introduction to the fundamental laws of electrical engineering, circuit analysis – D. C. and A. C. circuits-R-L and C elements – series and parallel circuits; D. C. and A. C. machines, Transformers, and Electrical measurements.
 Digital electronics: number system and codes; logic gates; Boolean algebra; ALU; introduction to CMOS.
-Typically Offered: Fall.
+Typically Offered: Varies.

 Prereqs: INDT 310 or Permission